 4. Head Massages

 Seriously.
 When you're in the shower, spend a little bit more time rubbing your scalp.
 It'll stimulate your little follicles to start growing hair faster.
 Of course, it's probably good to do this with some sort of oil (like coconut or rosemary), but the massages themselves should make at least a small difference.
 Who knows what could happen when you pair it with the rest of these tips!

 5. Minding Split Ends

-So the whole trimming your hair to stimulate growth?
-Yeah, that's crap.
+Has anyone ever told you to trim your hair to stimulate growth?
+Here's a secret: that advice is nonsense.
 Your split ends have nothing to do with the roots of your hair, which are what's pumping out the proteins.
 However, having split ends and breakage will certainly not promote longer hair.
 This is why it's important to take care of your split ends by cutting them off before they become a bigger problem.

 I definitely wouldn't say get a trim every six weeks; they inevitably end up taking off more than what is necessary.
 I don't know about you guys, but it takes me about six months to get split ends.
 Because I have killer skills, I end up cutting my own hair as needed.
 I've got myself a little pair of hair cutting shears, and whenever I see those bad boys, I chop them off.

 There are, of course, many other ways to grow your hair.
 You could avoid the use of heat, be cautious of hairstyles that tug and put tension on your strands, or just generally be gentle when handling your hair.
 However, this is the list of essentials for me.
 These are treatments I've seen used, or that I've used myself, that seem to increase hair growth significantly.

 Keep in mind that everyone's head is different.
 While taking biotin may work wonderfully for me, it may cause you to break out.
 So be careful!
 Take vitamins, use oils, and pledge NEVER to chop it off again!!
 Happy hair growth!